 UCLA Clinical and Translational Science Institute (CTSI) is inviting applications for Catalyst Grants beginning July 1, 2023.
 Catalyst Grants support team-building activities that advance translational science and promote collaborations across disciplines and CTSI institutions.
-Awards will range from $100 to $5,000, depending on the nature and scope of the project.
+Awards can be up to $5,000, depending on the nature and scope of the project.
 For additional information and to apply online, please read the RFA.
 The application link is open July 1 - August 1, 2023.

 Catalyst Grant projects include: